Tiniifan/Nyanko/README.md

 **What is a cfg.bin files?**

 The cfg.bin files (or simply .bin files) are binary files used in Level 5's 3DS games.
 These files are compiled binaries that look like a tag structure and store various variables used by the games.
 These files don't only contain values like int, float.
 They can contain texts data.
 Nyanko is a tool based on [CfgBinEditor](https://github.com/Tiniifan/CfgBinEditor) and Nyanko only focuses on text editing to make it easier.

 **Tested on**

 * Inazuma Eleven Go ✅
 * Yo-Kai Watch 1 ✅
+* Yo-Kai Watch 4 ✅

 **Supported files**